WeblateOrg/weblate/docs/user/glossary.rst

    Weblate features on them - commenting, storing in a Git repository, or adding explanations.

-You can use any component a glossary by turning on :ref:`component-is_glossary`.
+You can use any component as a glossary by turning on :ref:`component-is_glossary`.

 An empty glossary for a given project is automatically created with the project.
 Glossaries are shared among all components of the same project, and optionally